 To make your desktop content mobile-first, you need to rethink your content.
 Combine text, images, and audio to create short blog posts.
 Optimize your content for search engines.
 Use consistent formatting across all devices and platforms.
 Make sure your images are small enough to be visible on mobile devices.

 Ensure that you understand the differences between desktop content and mobile-first content.
 Thus, grow your business by going with the flow.
 Create the best mobile user experience by prioritizing your content in the mobile-first strategy.
 Cut down on download times and ensure that the experience is identical across all platforms.

-Creating content that is not just mobile-friendly or desktop-friendly but also user-friendly is the buzzword and you need to tailor your site and contents accordingly.
+Creating content that is not just mobile app friendly or desktop-friendly but also user-friendly is the buzzword and you need to tailor your site and content accordingly.